gpajot/zen-config/README.md

 - TOML - requires the `toml` extra

 The format is automatically inferred from the config file extension.
+When loading from multiple files, files can be of multiple formats.

 Other formats can be added by subclassing `Format`.

 To register more formats: `Config.register_format(MyFormat)`.

 You can also force the format using `Config.FORMAT = MyFormat(...)`.
 This can be used to disable auto selection, or pass parameters to the format.

 ## Supported schemas
 Currently, those schemas are supported: